In this 20-minute recipe for seared tuna, Ahi tuna steak is cooked in a hot skillet, then sliced and served with a spicy dipping sauce.

 - To make the sauce, whisk together the sauce ingredients in a small bowl.
-Allow to sit at room temperature while you prepare the tuna.
+Let sit at room temperature while you cook the fish.

-- Season the tuna steaks with salt and pepper.
+- Season the tuna steaks with salt and pepper on both sides.

-- Transfer the tuna to a cutting board.
-Cut into 1⁄4-inch-thick slices and serve with the sauce.
+- Transfer the tuna steaks to a cutting board.
+Cut them into 1⁄4-inch-thick slices and serve with the sauce for dipping.